 The input data set Sampsio.Hmeq includes information about 5,960 fictitious mortgages.
 Each observation represents an applicant for a home equity loan, and all applicants have an existing mortgage.
-The SAMP-PCT=10 option requests that 10% of the input data be sampled.
-The SEED option specifies that the random seed to use in the sampling process is 1234.
-The PARTITION option specifies that the output data set, Smp, include an indicator that shows whether each observation is selected for the sample (1) or not (0).
-The VAR statement specifies 10 numeric input variables, and the CLASS statement specifies 3 classification input variables.
+The SAMPPCT=10 option specifies that 10% of the input data be sampled.
+The SEED option specifies that the random seed used in the sampling process be 1234.
+The PARTITION option specifies that the output data set, Smp, include an indicator that shows whether each observation is selected to the sample (1) or not (0).
+The VAR statement specifies 10 numeric input variables, and the CLASS statement specifies three classification input variables.
 All these variables are included in the output sample.
 The binary TARGET variable BAD indicates whether an applicant eventually defaulted or was ever seriously delinquent.
-The displayed output contains a performance table (Figure 8.1) that shows the performance environment information and a frequency table (Figure 8.2) that shows the frequency of observations in each level of BAD.
+The TARGET statement triggers stratified sampling, which enables you to sample each subpopulation in the target variable (stratum) independently.
+The displayed output contains a performance table (Figure 9.1) that shows the performance environment information and a frequency table (Figure 9.2) that shows the frequency of observations in each level of BAD.

-Figure 8.1 Performance Information
+Figure 9.1 Performance Information

-The HPSAMPLE Procedure

-Performance I nformation
+Performance Information

 Execution Mode Single-Machine

 Number of Threads 1

-Figure 8.2 Frequency Table
+Figure 9.2 Frequency Table

+One Target Stratified Sampling Frequency Table

-Target Level Number of Obs Number of Sample
+Target Level Number of Obs Number of Samples

 0 4771 478

 1 1189 118